-And putting batts between light steel framing is dumb.
+And putting batts between light steel framing is not a good option as discussed below.

 The Oak Ridge National Laboratory has found that thermal bridging in a wood-framed wall lowers the effectiveness of cavity insulation by 10%, but performance drops a whopping 55% in a wall framed with steel.